hollance/CoreMLHelpers/README.markdown

 Let me know if there's anything else you'd like to see added to this library!

-## Tip: Get the Core ML Survival Guide
+## :bulb: Tip: Get the Core ML Survival Guide

 If Core ML is giving you trouble --- or if you want to learn more about using the Core ML and Vision APIs --- then check out my new book [Core ML Survival Guide](https://leanpub.com/coreml-survival-guide).
 It has 300+ pages of Core ML tips and tricks.